CaptainThunderbird/forekast/README.md

 curl http://localhost:3000/api/tweets
 ```

-If that last command returns your tweet — you've hit Milestone 1.
+If that last command returns tweet — success.

-## What's NOT built yet (on purpose)
+## Next
 Likes and follows are in the schema already, but there are no routes for
-them yet — that's the next milestone once auth + posting + feed feel solid.
+them yet.